chadwhitacre/openpath/2024/fork/index.md

 ---
-title: The Coming Friendly Fork of Open Source
+title: A Friendly Fork of Open Source is Coming
 excerpt: "First there was Free Software, then Open Source.
 Now, get ready for a friendly fork: Fair Source."
 noindex: true
 ---